top of page

 Adams was active in civic affairs.
 He was on the first school board in 1887 along with Prof. J.G.
 Cross (USC) and J.J.
 Renaker.
 He was on the building committee for the Monrovia Baptist Church’s new building, located at the northwest corner of Palm and Encinitas Avenues and was also a staunch Republican (History of Monrovia).
 Dr. Adam’s daughter Frances (Frankie), graduated from Monrovia High School in 1902.
 Alice, Jennie, and Frank never married and continued to live in the White Oak house after their father’s death on June 11, 1917.
 Sometime in the early 20s, they moved to 327 N. Myrtle.
 Frank worked as a teacher at Orange Avenue School, Jennie was a dressmaker who worked from the house, and Alice apparently kept house from them.
 An interesting fact in the 1930 census has Alice being the head of the family though she was younger than Jennie, didn’t work, and Jennie had previously been listed as head of the household.

 Jennie died on September 16, 1954.
 Her obituary states that though she had been deaf since the age of two, she played the organ for her church.
 The obituary also says that she was an avid hiker who belonged to a hiking club and climbed to the summit of Mt.
 Whitney when she was 82 years old.
 It also states that she had no survivors, so Alice and Frances must have predeceased her.
 No reliable information on death dates could be found for Alice, Frances, or Mrs. Adams.
-None of the Adams family was buried in Live Oak Cemetery.
+None of the Adams family is buried in Live Oak Cemetery.

 Anderson